 No, you do need to use cornstarch to thicken the filling.
 Because the apples are cooked before adding them to the pie dough most of the moisture is cooked off.

 Yes, you can assemble the apple hand pies and then freeze them before baking them.
-Lay them on a parchment lined board or sheet pan in a single layer and stick them in a freezer.
+Lay them on a parchment-lined board or sheet pan in a single layer and stick them in a freezer.
 When they are frozen (usually 24 hours later) store them in a freezer bag.

 Preheat the oven.
 Place the frozen pies on a parchment-lined baking sheet.
 Brush them with the egg wash, sprinkle with sugar, and bake.
 Add a few minutes to the baking time.